magepages/mpdocs/docs/layered-navigation-m2/user-guide.rst

 --------------------

 * Login to Admin panel, ``Mageplaza > Layered Navigation > Configuration``
-* In the **General Configuration**, Choose "Yes" in *Module Enable* to turn Layered Navigation on.
+* In the **General Configuration**, Choose "Yes" in *Module Enable* to turn the extension on.
 No means the vice versa result.
 * Click red button **Save Config** to save change.

 .. image:: http://imgur.com/UCycyXE.gif